 Time for this project to get posted wherever that might be.

 Time should be given in the project timeline to make sure the user experience is complete and smooth.
 I mean you should know exactly how the user might get to the project and have each path mapped out.

 No matter how your user gets there, it should be smooth, no confusion, no unforeseen problems.
 It’s a good idea to make sure it looks good too, nothing like having the user think it was thrown together in a week without any of it being thought through.

-I posted this image within one of my project pages, one-off graphics.
 If you want to see it along with other projects I’ve done, I’d recommend heading over to my projects page where you can view a huge array of my creations.